A seamless, extended DG approach for advection-diffusion problems on unbounded domains: Introduction

 The resulting extended DG approach and its numerical stability on the entire half line are analyzed in the case of a linear advection-diffusion equation, by considering several options for the polynomial basis and quadrature rules.
 Scaled Laguerre functions and Gauss-Laguerre-Radau quadrature formulae prove to be the most stable in all hydrodynamic regimes.

-Numerical validations of the proposed method are carried out for the linear advection-diffusion and the viscous Burgers' equation.
-First, a relatively large number of basis functions are in the semi-infinite portion of the domain, in order to evaluate the errors introduced by considering different bases on either side of the finite/semi-infinite interface.
+Numerical validation of the proposed method is carried out for the linear advection-diffusion and the viscous Burgers' equation.
+First, a relatively large number of basis functions are used in the semi-infinite portion of the domain, in order to evaluate the errors introduced by considering different bases on either side of the finite/semi-infinite interface.
 By taking as reference a standard single-domain DG discretization, spurious reflections are found to be of negligible entity.
-A reaction damping term is then introduced in the semi-infinite layer, in order to simulate the propagation of an isolated Gaussian initial datum and boundary generated wave train from the finite subdomain into the semi-infinite subdomain, where they are erased using a decreasing number of Laguerre basis functions.
-Few basis functions suffice to absorb outgoing signals with minimal reflections and low computational cost, thereby providing an efficient implementation of an absorbing layer.
+A reaction damping term is then introduced in the semi-infinite layer, in order to simulate the propagation of an isolated Gaussian initial datum and boundary generated wave train from the finite subdomain into the semi-infinite subdomain, where they are damped using an appropriate of Laguerre basis functions.
+Few basis functions suffice to absorb outgoing signals with minimal reflections and low computational cost, thereby providing an efficient implementation of an absorbing layer compared with standard approaches.

+While other multi-domain strategies for the simulation of fluid dynamics in unbounded domains are already available in the literature, the analysis in the paper \cite{zhuang:2010} was focused on Stokes' equations, while the numerical examples with the Navier-Stokes equations did not include a damping term and were run for relatively short final times.
+Other authors \cite{zhuang:2010b,tatari:2014} considered the discretization of even-order operators with coupled spectral-spectral discretizations in the stationary \cite{zhuang:2010b} and time-dependent \cite{tatari:2014} case - though \cite{tatari:2014} focused on numerical validation rather than on stability analyses.
+In addition, the authors of \cite{gu:2021} recently developed discretizations of elliptic problems in unbounded domains with orthogonal Jacobi rational functions.

 The outline of the paper is as follows.
 Section \ref{sec:modeq} contains the model equation and outlines the numerical discretization.
 Stability properties of the proposed method are analyzed in detail in Section \ref{sec:analysis}, and Section \ref{sec:experiments} contains the results of the numerical experiments.
 The final Section \ref{sec:conclu} draws conclusions, discussing possible extensions and future work.
 The Appendix \ref{sec:alternatives} summarizes the analysis of different possible discretizations on the semi-infinite domain, based on either scaled Laguerre functions or polynomials or on different choices for the numerical quadrature rules.
 As already shown in \cite{benacchio:2019}, some of these alternatives are shown to be more problematic in the advection-dominated case.